Unique, Revolutionary, Rigorous

 - Benefit from PI

 Postural Integration® (since 2007 also known as „PsychoCorporal Integration”) originated with Dr. Jack Painter’s work on clients beginning in the late 1960’s.
 Dr. Painter (1933-2010) was a Ph.D. graduate of Emory University (Atlanta, Ga.) in Ph.D. in Philosophy, Literature and Psychology and served as a professor at the University of Miami for 9 years.
 Influenced by Reichian (Wilhelm Reich), Rolfing (Ida Rolf) and Gestalt (Fritz Perls) traditions he found in his own search for personal clarity and in work with his clients, that a body-anchored approach was needed to bring these traditions together in his own approach.
 He received Gestalt training from Marty Fromm (Miami, Florida, an early pioneer in Gestalt work with Dr. Fritz Perls), as well as workshops directly with Perls.
 He received a complete program of individual sessions from Dr. Ida Rolf and Dr. Bill Williams (the founder of Soma).
 But through constant experimentation found his own ways of touching the body.
 In combining touch with a Reichian approach, he studied and collaborated with Dr. Raffaele Estrada Villa, Director of the Instituto Wilhelm Reich in Mexico City.
-As well as sessions and sharing and colleague work with Dr. Peter Levine, author of Waking theTiger and a well-known Reichian therapist, founder of Somatic Experiencing®.
+Here he also closely collaborated with Blanca Rosa Anorve, who became the first PI-trainer.
+He also shared sessions, insights and colleague work with Dr. Peter Levine, author of Waking theTiger and a well-known Reichian therapist, founder of Somatic Experiencing®.

 Body and mind are inseparable and do not stand in a causal relationship with “each other” since they are dimensions of the same phenomena.
 Thus holistic psychocorporal work with awareness and consciousness is always simultaneous work with body expression, movement and energy.
 And conversely work with the body, including deep work with breathing and myofascia, is also simultaneous work with awareness and consciousness.